-Figure 17.-Level 2 prediction of nonlinear shear stress-strain response of AS4/EPON862 with 64.8 percent AS4 volume fraction compared to experimental data.
+Figure 17: Level 2 prediction of nonlinear shear stress-strain response of AS4/EPON862 with 64.8% AS4 volume fraction compared to experimental data.

-Figure 18.-Level 2 prediction of nonlinear shear stress-strain response of AS4/GNP/EPON862 with 56 percent AS4 volume fraction and 1.15 percent GNP volume fraction in the EPON862 matrix.
+Figure 18.
+Level 2 prediction of nonlinear shear stress-strain response of AS4/GNP/EPON862 with 56% AS4 volume fraction and 1.15% GNP volume fraction in the EPON862 matrix.

-8.2.5 Level 1: Finite Element Modeling Results for Open Hole Compression of AS4/C-300/EPON862 Laminates

-Simulations of both the pure EPON862 and C-300/EPON862 systems are used within the Level 2 RUC (Figure 7) to predict the matrix microdamage function ST inputs, which are used at Level 1 for the AS4/EPON862 and AS4/C-300/EPON862 systems.
+5. Level 1: Finite element modeling results for open hole compression of AS4/C-300/EPON862 laminates Simulations of both the pure EPON862 and C-300/EPON862 systems are used within the Level 2 RUC (Figure 7) to predict the matrix microdamage function ST inputs, which are used at Level 1 for the AS4/EPON862 and AS4/C-300/EPON862 systems.
 The Level 2 MAC/GMC simulation outputs and Level 1 calibrated ST inputs are shown in Figure 19 for the AS4/EPON862 system under transverse tension, transverse compression, and shear and for AS4/C-300/EPON862 in Figure 20.
 Figure 21 shows the toughening effect of the addition of GNP under transverse tension, compression, and shear.

-Figure 19.-Normalized stiffness versus dissipated energy potential (microdamage ISV) calculated from Level 2 simulation of AS4/EPON862 composite lamina compared to microdamage function input for Level 1 FEM/ST simulation of OHC of AS4/EPON862 cross-ply laminate. (a) Transverse tension. (b) Transverse compresson. (c) Shear.
+Figure 19 Normalized stiffness versus dissipated energy potential (microdamage ISV) calculated from Level 2 simulation of AS4/EPON862 composite lamina compared to microdamage function input for Level 1 FEM/ST simulation of OHC of AS4/EPON862 cross-ply laminate. a) Transverse tension. b) Transverse compresson. c) Shear.

-Figure 20.-Normalized stiffness versus dissipated energy potential (microdamage ISV) calculated from Level 2 simulation of AS4/C-300/EPON862 composite lamina compared to microdamage function input for Level 1 FEM/ST simulation of OHC of AS4/C-300/EPON862 cross-ply laminate. (a) Transverse tension. (b) Transverse compresson. (c) Shear.
+Figure 20.
+Normalized stiffness versus dissipated energy potential (microdamage ISV) calculated from Level 2 simulation of AS4/C-300/EPON862 composite lamina compared to microdamage function input for Level 1 FEM/ST simulation of OHC of AS4/C-300/EPON862 cross-ply laminate. a) Transverse tension. b) Transverse compresson. c) Shear.

-Figure 21.-Comparison of stress-strain response of AS4/EPON862 composite ply with 56 percent volume fraction of AS4 and AS4/GNP/EPON862 composite ply with 56 percent volume fraction of AS4 and 1.21 percent volume fraction of GNP within EPON862 matrix. (a) Transverse tension. (b) Transverse compression. (c) Shear.
+Figure 21.
+Comparison of stress-strain response of AS4/EPON862 composite ply with 56% volume fraction of AS4 and AS4/GNP/EPON862 composite ply with 56% volume fraction of AS4 and 1.21% volume fraction of GNP within EPON862 matrix. a) Transverse tension. b) Transverse compression. c) Shear.

-The two sets of microdamage functions for AS4/EPON862 and AS4/GNP/EPON862 given in Figure 19 and Figure 20, respectively, are used to model matrix microdamage with NEST in the OHC specimens and predict the OHC strengths.
+The two sets of microdamage functions for AS4/EPON862 and AS4/GNP/EPON862 given in Figures 19 and 20, respectively, are used to model matrix microdamage with NEST in the OHC specimens and predict the OHC strengths.
 The OHC allowables used for the design of the CEUS structure (Level 0) are calculated from the OHC ply failure stresses.

 Figure 22 shows the far field stress versus average strain in the OHC specimen gage section for the two systems.
-The system containing the nanoparticles exhibited a significantly tougher response than the system with the pure epoxy.
-Moreover, the AS4/C-300/EPON862 composite displayed a strain-hardening behavior with damage evolution, whereas the AS4/EPON862 composite softened globally.
+The system containing the nanoparticles exhibits a significantly tougher response than the system with the pure epoxy.
+Moreover, the AS4/C-300/EPON862 composite displays a strain-hardening behavior with damage evolution, whereas the AS4/EPON862 composite softens globally.

-The ply failure stresses given in Table 8 were calculated when the tangent slope of the stress-strain curve in Figure 22 decreased more than 80 percent from its original value.
-Once the change in the tangent slope exceeded this threshold, the strains in the 0° ply of an element far from the notch where there is no damage and the strain fields are homogenous, was noted.
-The strains were then multiplied by the corresponding elastic modulus, given in Table 7 to arrive at the failure stresses in Table 8.
+The ply failure stresses given in Table 8 are determined from when the tangent slope of the stress-strain curve in Figure 22 has decreased more than 80% from its original value.
+Once the change in the tangent slope has exceeded this threshold, the strains in the 0° ply of an element far from the notch, where there is no damage and the strain fields are homogenous, is noted.
+The strains are then multiplied by the corresponding elastic modulus, given in Table 7 to arrive at the failure stresses in Table 8.